dimyG/jekyll-theme-chirpy/_posts/2026-04-23-on-the-formation-of-nations.md

 1. Any combination of any number of the five basic characteristics, capable of generating emotional identification and differentiation from others, can function as a distinct identity and begin to influence the course of human history.
+For example during the Middle Ages the Jews had no state already for centuries, they were spread out in Europe, they spoke variations of the local languages and were members of the local political organizations, yet their main collective identity was defined by religion and historical memory.
+These two attributes alone maintained their sense of national identity.
 In extreme cases, even a single characteristic might suffice to initiate a process of identity autonomy.
 However, such a nascent identity would be highly vulnerable and fragile in the absence of substantial historical memory.
 For example, the European Union does not yet constitute a strong identity-bearing entity.
-If it were to move toward deeper political integration, it would begin to acquire a more significant dimension of shared political organization, one of the five core characteristics.
-Yet with just one out of five, it would remain extremely fragile as an identity.
+It gradually starts to form its own historical memory and political organization, but it is still on its infancy in that process.
+With such a young historical memory, and a loose political organization it forms an extremely vague form of identity.

-1. The closer two identities are, the more likely it is that one will absorb the other.
-A case in point is the Normans, who were ultimately absorbed into the kingdoms of France and England, despite having a highly significant political organization that endured for roughly two centuries and influenced medieval Europe, to a point that it started generating its own historical memory.
+1. The closer two identities are, the more likely it is that they will merge into one, or that one will absorb the other.
+A case in point is the
+Normans, who were ultimately absorbed into the kingdoms of France and England, despite having a highly significant political organization that endured for roughly two centuries and influenced medieval Europe, to a point that it started generating its own historical memory.
 However, 4 of the 5 characteristics were very similar to those of neighboring kingdoms.
 Once their political organization collapsed, maintaining a distinct identity became impossible.
 Language and religion have been, and remain, the dominant attributes of differentiation.

-1. Locality is subsumed within political organization.

-1. Self-perception, and perception by others, is a product of identity differentiation and homoism (the need to belong).
+1. Self-perception, and perception by others, is a product of identity differentiation and homoism.

 1. Solidarity arises from shared self-perception.